hesoru/BetterReads/README.md

 #### Key features

-1. The **book detail page** displays comprehensive information about the selected book, including its title, description, genre, and more.
+1. The **Book Details page** displays comprehensive information about the selected book, including its title, description, genres, ISBN and more.
 It also lists all reviews related to the book.
-Users have the ability to write a new review or delete their existing review for the book.
+Users have the ability to write a new, review or delete and edit their existing review.
 <img src="img/book_detail.png" alt="book_detail" style="width:800px;"/>

-2. The **book search page** allows users to search for books using keywords and filter results by genre.
-Users can click on an individual book to navigate to its detail page.
-Additionally, users can click the heart icon to add a book to their wishlist.
+2. The **Book Search page** allows users to search for books using keywords and filter their results by genre.
+Users can click on an individual book card to navigate to its detail page.
+Additionally, users can click on the heart icon to add the book to their wishlist.
 <img src="img/book_search.png" alt="book_search" style="width:800px;"/>

-3. The **user profile page** displays the user's information and their wishlist.
+3. The **User Profile page** displays the user's information and the books in their wishlist.
 Users can also update their password directly from this page.
+If the user is not signed up, then the page is defaulted to a guest profile, which also displays the booklist of their guest session with the option to sign up and persist the booklist from their guest session into the wishlist of the created user account.
 <img src="img/user_profile.png" alt="user_profile" style="width:800px;"/>

-4. The **book recommendation page** displays personalized book recommendations for users based on their previous ratings.
+4. The **Book Recommendation page** displays book recommendations for users based on their previous review ratings.
+By default, if the user is new without any reviews, the recomendations are displayed based on their favorite genres selected upon signup.
+If the user is not signed up, the recommendations displayed are based on book popularity by default.
 <img src="img/book_recommendation.png" alt="book_recommendation" style="width:800px;"/>

-5. The **AI match page** allows users to enter a text query, select a publication year, and choose a book genre.
-The system first filters books based on the selected genre and year, then uses Natural Language Processing (NLP) to compute the semantic similarity between the user's input and each book’s description.
-The matched books are then returned, ranked by similarity score from highest to lowest.
+5. The **AI Match page** allows users to describe what they'd like to read in short sentences, with optional filters to narrow down candidates based on publication year ranges and genres.
+Books in our database are first filtered by genre/publication year if applicable, then Natural Language Processing (NLP) is used to compute the semantic similarity between the user's input and each of the filtered candidate books.
+Books are returned and sorted by their cosine similarity score in descending order.

 <img src="img/AI_Match.png" alt="ai_match" style="width:800px;"/>

-### Goals Update
+### Updated Goals
 #### Minimal Goals
 - _Persist user and book data to a database._ - Completed.
 - _Search for books based on keyword matching and genre filtering._ - Completed.